 3. Qualitative study on the use of visual identifiers for hospitalised people with dementia

-The qualitative study includes interviews with healthcare professionals as well as people with dementia and their carers on the topic of using visual identifiers for hospitalised people with dementia.
-Interviews are underway with healthcare professionals from three hospitals.
-The COVID-19 pandemic has impacted on the ability of hospital staff to find free time to take part in the study, but interviews began in late 2020 and are continuing into 2021.
-Interviews with people with dementia and their carers are being undertaken instead of ethnographic observations in hospitals, which are not possible due to the current COVID-19 situation.
+The qualitative study included interviews with healthcare professionals as well as people with dementia and their carers on the topic of using visual identifiers for hospitalised people with dementia.
+Interviews took place with healthcare professionals from three hospitals.
+The COVID-19 pandemic impacted on the ability of hospital staff to find free time to take part in the study, but interviews began in late 2020 and continued into 2021.
+Interviews with people with dementia and their carers were undertaken instead of ethnographic observations in hospitals, which were not possible due to the COVID-19 situation.

-This research activity is led by the University of Leicester and the University of Aberdeen.
+This research activity was led by the University of Leicester and the University of Aberdeen.

 4. Co-designing principles of using a visual identification system for hospitalised people with dementia

-This stage of the study will aim to translate the findings from previous parts of the project to co-design with patients and carers what are the principles of a functional visual identifier.
-The goal will be to produce a set of prioritised design principles that would ideally underpin any visual prompt system used to identify people with dementia in a hospital setting.
+This stage of the study aimed to translate the findings from previous parts of the project to co-design with patients and carers what are the principles of a functional visual identifier.
+The goal was to produce a set of prioritised design principles that would ideally underpin any visual prompt system used to identify people with dementia in a hospital setting.

-This activity is led by the Point of Care Foundation and Glasgow School of Art.
+This activity was led by the Point of Care Foundation and Glasgow School of Art.